Shivasunny555/basic_web_application/README.md

 # BASIC WEB APPLICATION

 - This is a simple web application for submitting user data through a form.
+That allows users to input data, validate it, store it in a database, retrieve it, and display it in a table format.
 It includes both frontend and backend components to handle form submission, data processing, and storage in a MySQL database.

 ## Technologies Used